scrum-1/horosim/README.md

 This is the easiest way to run a program.
 Just press the upload button of the IDE and the code will run.
 The output of you program can be seen at the bottom of the Arduino IDE (where the messages and errors appear).
 To stop the program, just close the user interface window.

-**Note: The first time, I needed to connect a real Arduino to have a serial port.
-After that it runs without it.
-Let me know your experiences!**
+**Note for Windows users: the Arduino IDE cannot show the output of your program (Serial.write/print).
+If you need it, use the option 2 or 3 to debug your code using Serial.write/print.**

-**Note 2: the Arduino IDE shows the output (Serial.write/print) in chunks and you will not see a smooth output.
+**Note for Linux users: the Arduino IDE shows the output (Serial.write/print) in chunks and you will not see a smooth output.
 So, it is better to use the option 2 or 3 to debug your code using Serial.write/print.**

 Option 2 (does not work in WSL):

-For option 2 and 3,  we will need a terminal .
-If you are using the virtual machine, you can open a terminal by clicking in nine dots button at the bottom left corner ("Show Applications") and type Terminal and select the terminal icon
+For option 2 and 3, we will need a terminal.
 In the Arduino IDE, press Sketch->Export compiled Binary.
 This moves the compiled binary to your sketch folder.
 Then in the terminal, go to your sketch folder.
+You can press Sketch->Show Sketch Folder to open a file explorer at the sketch folder to check its path.
 For example:

-	cd /home/htmaa/Arduino/arduino2vrepsim/examples/lineFollowingRobot/Test
+	cd [PATH_TO_SKETCH_FOLDER, such as /home/htmaa/Arduino/arduino2vrepsim/examples/lineFollowingRobot/Test]

-And run the compiled program:
+And run the compiled program.

-	./Test.ino.exe
+In Linux:

+	./robot_with_dc_motors.ino.exe

+In Windows:

+	robot_with_dc_motors.ino.exe

 Option 3:

-For option 2 and 3,  we will need a terminal .
-If you are using the virtual machine, you can open a terminal by clicking in nine dots button at the bottom left corner ("Show Applications") and type Terminal and select the terminal icon

-We should find the folder where Arduino compiles your program.
+The third option is to run the program from the folder where Arduino compiles your program.
 You can find the folder in the last line that is shown when compiling.
 If you cannot find it, be sure that the option "Show verbose option during compilation" is checked in File->Preferences in the Arduino IDE.
 In Linux, this is done in the temp folder (/tmp usually), in Windows usually is C/:Users/user/Documents/AppData/.
 In the virtual machine is in /tmp/arduino_build_XXXXXX/, where XXXXXX are six numbers.
 Go to this folder and find the executable, which is the name of your sketch (Test.ino):

-	cd /tmp/
+In Linux and MacOS:

+	cd [PATH_TO_TEMP_FOLDER, such as /tmp/]
-	ls -l
+	ls -l | grep "arduino_build*"
+	(you will see one or more folders like arduino_build_XXXXXX, go to the more recent folder) cd arduino_build_836444/
+	./robot_with_dc_motors.ino

+In Windows: open a command prompt window (Press Windows+R to open "Run", type "cmd" and then click "OK")

+	cd [PATH_TO_TEMP_FOLDER, such as C:\Users\anfv\AppData\Local\Temp]
+	dir arduino_*
-	(you will see a folder like arduino_build_XXXXXX, go to this folder) cd arduino_build_836444/
+	(you will see a folder like arduino_build_XXXXXX, go to the more recent folder) cd arduino_build_836444/
-	./Test.ino
+	robot_with_dc_motors.ino

 As soon as you initiate your program, the robot should move in the CoppeliaSim simulator.
 In this example, the robot will move in circles.
 In order to stop the program, press Ctr+C in the terminal.
 This will stop your program and reset the scene.